-When the largest health system in the western United States quadrupled the number of locations they supported, they centralized administrative operations, to improve efficiency in their newly acquired markets.
-During the transition it was vital for their medical record indexing process not to slow down, but the sheer volume of indexing would require too many resources and more space than was available.
+When the largest health system in the western United States quadrupled the number of locations it supported, it centralized administrative operations to improve efficiency in its newly acquired markets.
+During the transition, it was vital for their medical record indexing process not to slow down, but the sheer volume of indexing would require too many resources and more space than was available.

 The Pains of Backlogged Document Indexing

-Even before the restructuring this health system was managing nearly 4,000 pages of clinical and administrative documents each day (150,000/year).
-Documents typically took 1-2 weeks to be indexed to the patient record, leading to a bottleneck that was felt all throughout the network.
+Even before the restructuring, this health system was managing nearly 4,000 pages of clinical and administrative documents each day (150,000/year).
+Documents typically took 1-2 weeks to be indexed to the patient record, leading to a bottleneck that was felt throughout the network.